perfectblue0/challenge-2-portfolio/README.md

 ## Usage

 Resize browser to see how the elements on the page change.
 Click on the links to view different sections of the page.
+Click on the image below "Group Project 1: Sunny Search" to check out the application I worked on with my group.

 ![view of webpage on small screen](./assets/images/page-320.png)